Hydrophyllum virginianum L.

 Inflorescence - Terminal scorpoid to capitate cyme.
 Peduncles to -10cm long, antrorse strigose.
 Pedicels to 5mm long, antrorse strigose.

-Flowers - Corolla lilac to whitish, deeply 5-lobed, glabrous externally.
+Flowers - Corolla white to pale lavender, deeply 5-lobed, glabrous externally.
 Corolla tube to 4mm long.
 Lobes oblong, 7mm long, 4mm broad.
 Fornices 6mm long, -1mm broad.
 Stamens 5, adnate at the base of the corolla tube, alternating with the corolla lobes.
 Filaments white basally, purple at the apex, with floccose hairs in the middle portion of their length, other wise glabrous, to 1.4cm long.
 Anthers purplish, 2.1mm long.
 Ovary superior, conic, 1.5mm long and in diameter, with dense erect white pubescence, unilocular.
 Placentation parietal.
 Style lilac, glabrous, 1.2cm long.
 Stigma whitish, 2-lobed.
 Calyx deeply 5-lobed.
 Calyx tube to 1mm long.
 Lobes linear, 1mm broad, 5-6mm long, ciliate and antrorse strigose.

 Flowering - April - July.